 Extra Perk Quest.
 But without

-to it no tracking will happen.
+attaching a script to it no tracking will happen.
 Running a

-repeatedly allocates a portion of available
+script repeatedly allocates a portion of available

 CPU time.
 We should always think about when to release a